 The lack of Wi-Fi was a disappointing surprise for me.
 However, there is Bluetooth, which saves the situation a bit.

-Now I can objectively summarize that this is the best budget AV receiver overall.
-Excellent sound quality, Dolby Atmos, easy setup, and convenient controls allow Sony STR-DH790 to be not only the leader on my list but also to compete with more expensive models successfully.
+I’ve always been impressed by Sony products, but this time, I was pleasantly surprised by the sound of this inexpensive receiver.
+I can objectively summarize that this is the best budget AV receiver overall.
+All its stated functions work smoothly and clearly, although it lacks modernity (no Wi-Fi).
+Excellent Dolby Atmos sound quality, easy setup, and convenient controls allow Sony STR-DH790 not only to lead my list but also to compete with the more expensive model Denon AVR-S670H successfully.

 Pros